 - Chorizo with tomatoes and balsamic (this is very easy to put together the night of)

 - Escargot en Profiteroles (I always have the cheese puffs, canned escargot, and frozen butter, garlic and parsley balls ready for action)

 Coarse 4: Austria

 Think ahead when you’re cooking weekday meals, if you’re making a large batch of chili, put aside a full serving for a future tapas dinner and serve it in mini pitas.
 If you’ve made soup, set aside enough for shooters and serve in espresso cups.
-A dip and bread may be considered as a coarse.
-A simple coarse might be Saganaki.
-I try to alternate previously prepared or easy coarses with something a bit more complex.
-Involving your partner to help with alternate coarses also breaks up the time spent in the kitchen…don’t you think your partner might love to light the Saganaki and serve this fiery treat?
+A dip and bread may be considered as a course.
+A simple course might be Saganaki.
+I try to alternate previously prepared or easy courses with something a bit more complex.
+Involving your partner to help with alternate courses also breaks up the time spent in the kitchen…don’t you think your partner might love to light the Saganaki and serve this fiery treat?